Bonn Graduate Center (BGC)

 The Bonn Graduate Center is the central service department at the University of Bonn for anyone who is currently pursuing, or planning to pursue, a doctoral degree.
 In addition, the BGC serves as a strategy organization for the departments and the Chancellor’s office, assisting them with quality assurance for doctoral degrees and with developing the structured doctorate.

-The homepage of the BGC provides information about the structure and tasks of the Graduate Center and about the services they offer.
+The BGC homepage provides information about the structure and tasks of the Graduate Center and about the services they offer.
 These also include consulting services for the doctoral programs or funding opportunities.

-The International Max Planck Research School (IMPRS) for Brain and Behavior is a collaboration of two partnerships on each side of the Atlantic: University of Bonn and Max Planck associated center of advanced european studies and research (caesar) in Germany – Florida Atlantic University and Max Planck Florida Institute of Neuroscience in the United States.
+The International Max Planck Research School for Brain and Behavior is a collaboration of two partnerships on each side of the Atlantic: University of Bonn and Max Planck associated center of advanced european studies and research (caesar) in Germany on one side and Florida Atlantic University and Max Planck Florida Institute for Neuroscience in the USA on the other.
 This transatlantic partnership maximizes the benefits for students in the program by having them directly involved in the outstanding research programs established at the two Max Planck Society run institutes and their partner universities.

 The IMPRS for Brain & Behavior graduate school offers a structured, three-year multidisciplinary doctoral training and research program in the neurosciences.
 Overall our research programs address how sensory information is encoded in neural circuits and is transformed ultimately to behavior.
 Students are trained in a large range of cutting-edge techniques which are currently instrumental in the quest for understanding brain circuit function in the whole animal and its role in defining behavior.
 Our mission is to equip students graduating from this school with an exceptional level of knowledge and skills that will form the basis of a successful career in neuroscience.